 A company that is incorporated for the purpose of public good and non-profit purposes is a Public Company Limited by Guarantee.
 Societies and organisations that are registered for the purpose of promoting arts or for the purpose of charity fall in this category.
 The liability of its members is limited to the amount that the members undertake to contribute to the assets of the company in the event of its winding up.
 The amount of guarantee by the members will be stated in the Memorandum of Association.
 The amount is usually nominal.
 The names of such companies do not have the word ‘Limited’.

 It must be noted that there is no shares involved in this type of entity.
 This structure is generally used by non-trading and non-commercial entities such as trade associations, charitable bodies, professional societies, religious bodies, incorporated clubs or other not-for-profit undertakings.

 Singapore, in addition to the individual entrepreneurs, also attracts foreign businesses.
 Especially, the SMEs, wanting to expand their horizons opt for company incorporation Singapore.
 These entities have the option of choosing one of the following business structure.

 A subsidiary company is a form of limited liability company.
-It is preferred by the foreign corporations to setup their company in Singapore.
+It is preferred by foreign corporations that setup their company in Singapore.
 It has a separate identity from its parent foreign corporate.
 One of its USPs is that the Singapore authorities allow 100% foreign shareholding.
 In most cases, the foreign corporate acts as the major shareholder.

 A subsidiary company is considered as the local company.
-It has access to the tax benefits, exemptions, and rebates awarded by the local authorities.
+It has access to tax benefits, exemptions, and rebates awarded by the authorities.
 It is responsible for its own debts and losses arising out of its business activities.
 The parent company’s liability remains limited to the capital it has invested in the shares.

 As a branch office is not a separate legal entity from its parent company, the liability of its debts and losses arising out of its business activities lies with the parent company.